Student-projects/ewf-js-custom-widget/README.md

 #Step 2
-Based on the shared state we now can create the Eiffel implementation of the control
+Based on the shared state we now can start the Eiffel implementation of the control.

+## Basic WSF Control structure

 	class
 		WSF_BARCHART_CONTROL